JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 Eventually, I went with my parents to one of her oncologist appointments.
 The doctor started out doing some basic physical examinations, and looked over the scans he had with a very grim expression.
 He asked my mom if she knew what the results meant, and then jumped straight into chemotherapy options.
 I interrupted — told him I worked in molecular diagnostics at a biotech company — and asked about targeted treatments.

-He told me she had already had NGS done (next generation sequencing) and had KRAS mutations in her biopsied tumors, which made her ineligible for EGFR (endethelial growth factor receptor) drugs.
+He told me she had already had NGS done (next generation sequencing) and had KRAS mutations in her biopsied tumors, which made her ineligible for EGFR (epidermal growth factor receptor) drugs.
 Note: KRAS is a key protein involved in cell growth signaling pathways, and certain mutations in the KRAS gene can drive cancer.
 Whether a cancer is "druggable" often depends on the specific type of KRAS mutation present.

 I pushed back.
 I mentioned new research for drugs, like adagrasib, which had recently been FDA approved for cancer patients with KRAS G12C mutations in combination with cetuximab (an EGFR drug) in the past year.
 He replied, matter-of-factly: “She has G12S.”